SvenGDK/PS-Multi-Tools/README.md

 - Console Notifications Manager [NOTIFICATION2.DB] (requires running FTP server)
 - Content Manager for the PS5 WebSrv of john-tornblom
   - Homebrew Manager
-  - Game ROM Manager for games that use a roms folder
+  - Game ROM Manager for games that use a 'roms' folder
-  - Media Content Manager for homebrew that use a media folder
+  - Media Content Manager for homebrew that use a 'media' folder
 - etaHEN Configurator (requires running FTP server)
 - etaHEN Remote PKG Installer
 - FTP Grabber